-This paper compares how local governments in the U.S. and Spain arrange for delivery of solid waste collection and water distribution.
+This paper compares how local governments in the US and Spain arrange for delivery of solid waste collection and water distribution.
 Although conventional wisdom suggests that privatization is higher among cities in the US, the data show contracting is actually higher among localities in many European countries.
-For instance, private production of solid waste collection is the form used in most municipalities (between 60% and 80%) in countries like Sweden, Norway, Finland, Denmark and Spain, but by less than half the municipalities in the U.S..
-In water distribution, more than 50% of municipalities with population over 10,000 in the United Kingdom, France and Spain have private production (OECD 2000a, OECD 2000b, Bel 2006a), compared to less than 10% of municipalities in the US (Warner and Hefetz 2004).
+For instance, private production of solid waste collection is the form used in most municipalities (between 60 per cent and 80 per cent) in countries like Sweden, Norway, Finland, Denmark and Spain, but by less than half the municipalities in the US.
+In water distribution, more than 50 per cent of municipalities with population over 10,000 in the United Kingdom, France and Spain have private production (OECD 2000a, b; Bel 2006a), compared to less than 10 per cent of municipalities in the US (Warner and Hefetz 2004).

-Frustration with pure public production of local services during the seventies and eighties led to expanded experimentation with privatization of local services in many countries.
+Frustration with pure public production of local services during the 1970s and 1980s led to expanded experimentation with privatization of local services in many countries.
 Contracting out is a form of privatization because the private firm gets residual gains from the service delivery process, even though government retains control over aspects of service delivery (Vickers and Yarrow 1991).
 Increased reliance on private production of local services has created new sources of discomfort, however.
-Private production has not proved to be cheaper than public production (Boyne 1998a, Hodge 2000, Bel and Warner 2007).
-Also, competition failures typically appear as local public service markets are prone to concentration (Sclar 2000).
+Private production has not proved to be cheaper than public production (Boyne 1998a; Hodge 2000; Bel and Warner 2008).
+In addition, competition failures typically appear as local public service markets are prone to concentration (Sclar 2000).
 Neither pure public nor pure private production has emerged as a perfect choice.
-Hence, an increasing number of municipalities are experimenting with mixed forms of production (Warner and Hefetz 2004, 2007, Bel, Hebdon and Warner 2007, Bel 2006a).
+Hence, an increasing number of municipalities are experimenting with mixed forms of production (Warner and Hefetz 2004, 2008; Bel 2006a; Bel et al. 2007).

-We find, privatization has distinct forms in the US and Spain that reflect public sector organization and reform in each country.
+We find that privatization has distinct forms in the US and Spain that reflect public sector organization and reform in each country.
 In the US there is relatively greater emphasis on competitive market approaches.
 Direct contracting to private firms and mixed public/private contracting within a jurisdiction are used to create a more competitive marketplace for local services.
-By combining public and private delivery for the same service within the same jurisdiction, US municipalities attempt to maintain competition and public control over service delivery in the local market place (Warner and Hefetz 2007).
+By combining public and private delivery for the same service within the same jurisdiction, US municipalities attempt to maintain competition and public control over service delivery in the local marketplace (Warner and Hefetz 2008).
 In Spain, by contrast, there is less emphasis on competition and more on maintaining the benefits of economies of scale (Bel and Costas 2006).
 This results in new hybrid forms of organization such as public firms and public-private cooperation via firms of mixed ownership (combining public and private ownership within the same firm) that serve the whole jurisdiction.